merveguhan/Sprint-deneme/README.md

 - **Sprint Review**:
 Decision made: Database creation task is required for the retrieval of the information using the email.
 It is not required for form page.
 Moving to next sprint PBI for revisiting quotation.
 Part 2 held on 11/15 with the stakeholder.

-- **Sprint Retrospective Actions:**
-  - Update User Stories to be more user story accurate
-  - Take out unused functionality
-  - Include unit tests in order to ensure robustness (This is in the backlog)
-  - Come up with definition of done (We completed this in the retro and moved it to completed because we thought it was important to do quickly.)

--**Definition of Done**:
-- All related backlog items to user story are done
-- Product owner approval
-- Acceptance criteria met for each story
-- New unit tests passed
-- No bugs introduced, all prior tests still pass

--**Other Notes**:
-Alınan kararlar: Veritabanı oluşturması email ile toplanacak veriler için gerekli görülmüştür.
-Fakat bir yandan da veritabanı form sayfası için gerekli olmamıştır.
-O sebeple PBI bir sonraki sprint'e aktarılmıştır. Çıkan ürünün çalışmasında ve testlerinde bir problem görülmemiştir.
-Ekstra koyulması gereken özellikler belirlenmiştir.
-Sprint Review katılımcıları: ......

 - **Sprint Retrospective:**
   - Takım içindeki görev dağılımıyla ilgili düzenleme yapılması kararı alınmıştır